-In Quantum Mechanics, so in particular in Condensed Matter Physics, Dirac’s theory implies a pairing between particles and holes (i.e. conducting and valence electrons in a solid).
-The definition of what is a “particle” and what is a “hole” is in fact arbitrary, hence the theory is required to be invariant under their exchange.
-This charge conjugation symmetry, or particle hole symmetry, is described as a projective anti-unitary representation of \( (\mathbb{Z}_2,\cdot) \), specified by a charge conjugation operator \( C \) representing \( -1 \in \mathbb{Z}_2 \).
+In quantum mechanics, so in particular in condensed matter physics, Dirac's theory implies a pairing between particles and holes (i.e. conducting and valence electrons in a solid).
+The definition of what is a ``particle'' and what is a ``hole'' is in fact arbitrary, hence the theory is required to be invariant under their exchange.
+This charge conjugation, or particle-hole symmetry, is described as a projective anti-unitary representation of \( (\mathbb{Z}_2,\cdot) \), specified by a charge conjugation operator \( C \) representing \( -1 \in \mathbb{Z}_2 \).
 Two types of representations are possible depending on whether

 However, unlike time reversal, charge conjugation is not a dynamical symmetry in a strict sense: the charge conjugation operator anticommutes with the Hamiltonian

 This reflects the fact that particle states have opposite energy to their corresponding hole partners.